maucherOnline/wordpress-google-reviews-plugin/README.txt

 ⭐ **Pull ALL Google reviews of a business, instead of only 5** (Google standard API only allows for 5) - Google standard API only allows 5 comments to be displayed, and with our PRO feature, you can display as many google reviews as you like!
 Placing more google reviews will show your customers the quality of your products and services and ensure they keep coming back to buy from you again.

 ⭐ **Get access to additional premium designs** - The premium package contains many different and valuable tools to design further and customize your google reviews widget more easily.

-⭐ **Filter reviews by special words** - With an easy-to-use special words filter, you can search and select reviews that only contain words you were searching for in the first place.
-This will make your review selection process effortless and less time-consuming.

 ⭐ **Filter reviews by rating (showing 5 or 4 star reviews only)** - The premium version of our wordpress google reviews plugin has special reviews by rating feature only available to premium users.
 The feature allows only 5 or 4-star reviews to be shown on your wordpress website.